mahykari/neural-certificates/README.md

 Follow the instructions on their page.
 You might want to make a link to `neural_clbf`.
 Steps are the same as the case with `maraboupy`.

+# The `playground` notebook

+As the name suggests, it is only a playground.
+All useful things from the playground are already implemented in the source files (or drafts).